Frequently Asked Questions

 - Research and innovations

-The survey will cover these points, helping us to better understand what Imperial is doing in terms of sustainability and action on climate change, and what Imperial might be able to do in the future.
-Your views are anonymous (unless you otherwise state) and they will inform and support a strategy on sustainability and action on climate change for the College in the coming years.
+The survey covered these points, helping us to better understand what Imperial is doing in terms of sustainability and action on climate change, and what Imperial might be able to do in the future.